How to Effectively Use Generative AI for Software Engineering Tasks!

 An important or useful mindset to have within all of this is to treat the model/system/agent as a junior but competent pair programming colleague, while also realizing that LLMs are autoregressive next token generators.

-Note: This post focuses on a chat workflow e.g., while using an interface like ChatGPT or Claude where the developer directly drives the interaction and context.
+Note: This post focuses on a chat workflow e.g., while using an interface like Gemini, ChatGPT or Claude where the developer directly drives the interaction and context.
 The opposite of this being a workflow like GitHub Copilot or Cursor where context is inferred.

 1. Don't Write Code - Analyze First!